Snehitc/Reasoning-driven-SER/README.md

                 |___tram
                 |___sea
                 |___ ...

     |___mellow_replace_wrapper
         |___wrapper.py # Our file modified version of Mellow's official version

     |___mellow
         |___mellow
             |___wrapper.py # Important: Change this file from *official mellow's file* with Our "wrapper.py"
         |___ ...
 ```

+# Citation (Coming Soon)
+This work is accepted for publication in ICASSP 2026.
+Citation will be updated soon in the near future once it's available on IEEE Xplore

 # TODO
 - [ ] Readme